QuantEcon/lecture-source-jl/source/rst/more_julia/optimization_solver_packages.rst

 * Finite differences

-    * Evaluate the function at least :math:`N+1` times to get the gradient -- Jacobians are even worse
+    * Evaluate the function at least :math:`N+1` times to get the gradient -- Jacobians are even worse.
-    * Large :math:`\Delta` is numerically stable but inaccurate, too small of :math:`\Delta` is numerically unstable but more accurate
+    * Large :math:`\Delta` is numerically stable but inaccurate, too small of :math:`\Delta` is numerically unstable but more accurate.
-    * Choosing the :math:`\Delta` is hard, so use packages such as `DiffEqDiffTools.jl <https://github.com/JuliaDiffEq/DiffEqDiffTools.jl>`_
+    * Choosing the :math:`\Delta` is hard, so use packages such as `DiffEqDiffTools.jl <https://github.com/JuliaDiffEq/DiffEqDiffTools.jl>`_.
     * If a function is :math:`R^N \to R` for a large :math:`N`, this requires :math:`O(N)` function evaluations.

 .. math::